-Jean helps publish a weekly blog called the Enterprise Corner.
+Jean publishes a blog called the Enterprise Corner.
 It features articles on entrepreneurship, local industry trends, manufacturing news and periodic ‘toolbox’ articles showcasing assistance, incentives and other resources for local businesses.

 Each month I enjoy getting Jack Schultz's enewsletter.
 Jack spoke at our annual meeting a few years ago and is an eternal optimist who believes in the power of entrepreneurship.
 I found his current edition especially uplifting.
 In it he cites a great editorial by Dave Ramsey (www.daveramsey.com).